mevdschee/ws2api/README.md

     <RequestMessage>

-Adn the HTTP request may have a response:
+And the HTTP request may have a response:

     <ResponseMessage>

 If the response is non-empty, then it is sent back on the (right) websocket as a message in the reverse direction.
+An empty response sends nothing at all, so a handler with nothing to say costs no frame and clients do not have to filter empty ones out.

+A request that fails, whether it could not be made or answered other than 200, sends nothing back either.
+The body of a failed request is an error page or a partial read, and forwarding it would put the API's internals on the wire dressed as an ordinary reply.

+Binary frames are dropped and counted in `messages_dropped`; the wire format is text.

 ### API to WS